Aniket06118/pingv3-repo/README.md

 1. Fork this repository
 2. Install Python
-3. Run `pip install ping-game-theory-25`
+3. Run `pip install ping-game-theory`
 4. Rename the file in submissions/ with your name and net id
 5. Open the Python file in your text editor
 6. Enter your SNU NetID in `self.author_netid`